KatharineME/SocialMedia.how/instagram.md

 ## Story

-Tease your posts and reels.
+Tease your posts and reels by partially covering them with visuals or text.